National Rally: NATO

-The party's stance on NATO has varied throughout the years, under Jean-Marie Le Pen's leadership the party advocated for a complete withdrawal from the organization, while under Marine Le Pen's leadership the party has softened its stance to instead advocate leaving NATO's integrated military command structure, which France joined in 2009.
+The party's stance on NATO has varied throughout the years.
+Under Jean-Marie Le Pen's leadership, the party advocated a complete withdrawal from the organization, while under Marine Le Pen's leadership, the party has softened its stance to advocate leaving NATO's integrated military command structure, which France joined in 2009.
+Jordan Bardella later added that the RN would not advocate withdrawing France from the integrated command while the Russian invasion of Ukraine was ongoing.

-Electoral reform
+Electoral reform and referendums

 The National Rally has advocated for full proportional representation in France, claiming that the two-round system disenfranchises voters.
 In early 2021, Marine Le Pen, along with centrist politician François Bayrou and green politician Julien Bayou, cosigned a letter asking President Emmanuel Macron to implement proportional representation for future elections.

+The party advocates referendums on key issues such as the death penalty, immigration policy, and constitutional change.
+In 2022, Marine Le Pen stated: "I want the referendum to become a classic operating tool."